 Here is the supply list for the Six Essentials activity and where Laura got them.
 To make it easy for you to order these, I've included my affiliate links for some of them.

 - First aid kit supplies.
 For a simple kit, Laura used 1 large bandage, 2 small bandages, 1 alcohol wipe and 1 travel packet of antibiotic ointment.
 If you want a container, use an empty pill bottle or a travel soap dish.
-Target has small pre-assembled kits in a plastic box for less than a dollar.

 - Whistles.
 You can get these at local party supply stores, or you can order them online from companies such as Shindigz.

-- Bottled water for each boy.
+- Bottled water for each kid.

 - Sun protection.
 These single-use sunscreen packets are great for this activity.
 A locally owned drug store gave Laura free lip balm with SPF, so she opted to use those instead.